 Some of the general ways you can reduce Friction and optimize your purchasing experience include:

 - Provide transparency into shipping.
 Customers want to know how much they’ll pay for shipping and how long they’ll wait to get their items, and they often want flexibility in their shipping options.
-You’re more likely to close sales with high-intent buyers by offering timeframes and multiple shipping options.
+You’re likelier to close sales with high-intent buyers by offering timeframes and multiple shipping options.

 - Make sure your site is fast.
 Google uses site speed as a ranking signal, plus if your mobile page takes more than three seconds to load, research says 53% of people will leave.